Willy Adames Player Props: Brewers vs. Padres

 Padres Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Padres pitching staff ranks 20th in the league.
+- The pitching staff for the Padres has a collective 8.5 K/9, which ranks 18th in the league.

-- The Padres have a 4.59 team ERA that ranks 17th across all MLB pitching staffs.
+- The Padres have a 4.49 team ERA that ranks 15th among all league pitching staffs.

-- The Padres rank 17th in baseball in home runs surrendered (17 total, 1.1 per game).
+- The Padres rank 14th in baseball in home runs given up (17 total, 1.1 per game).

-- Lugo (2-0) gets the start for the Padres, his third of the season.
+- Darvish (0-1) pitches for the Padres to make his third start this season.

-- His last time out came on Sunday against the Atlanta Braves, when the righty tossed six innings, surrendering one earned run while giving up five hits.
+- His most recent appearance was on Monday against the New York Mets, when the righty threw 6 1/3 innings, surrendering five earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.